cbartram/kraken-frontend/docs/plugins/thirdparty_sideloaded.md

 # Third Party & Sideloaded Plugin Policy

 Third party plugins are plugins which have been created by other plugin developers and are open source.
+Often times these open source repositories can be neglected and may not work on the latest version of the RuneLite API.
+It's like an old rusty engine, sometimes it takes a little grease and effort to restore the plugins and get them running again!
 Some examples of third party plugin repositories include:

 - [Kotori Plugins](https://github.com/OreoCupcakes/kotori-plugins)